 What does not writing alone look like?

 Not writing alone can be as simple as finding a friend who writes and choosing to write together or as big as joining the NaNoWriMo movement.
-I have a friend to write with, but I also have an accountability group that meets once a week to discuss our goals and accomplishments.
-And I’ve created a community of writers on Google+ who need that extra support and accountability to, you know, write.
+I’ve had a writing partner, but I’ve also used an accountability group that met once a week to discuss our goals and accomplishments.

 Try whatever option feels right to you.
 But most importantly, never think you have to do it alone.